-Our school’s thematic based curriculum meets all the statutory expectation of the 2014 National Curriculum, but goes beyond these constraints providing children with rich learning opportunities which are the basis for a life- long love of learning.
-Children learn best when they are highly engaged and excited by a topic, so we ensure that our curriculum reflects where we live, our place in the local community as well as an awareness of the wider world in which we all live.
-Our community is at the heart of our teaching and learning and we foster links with local nurseries and schools, Chivenor, the local churches, the library, sporting clubs and local business to enhance children’s learning and development.
+Our school’s thematic based curriculum meets all the statutory expectation of the 2014 National Curriculum, but goes beyond these constraints providing children with rich learning opportunities which are the basis for a life - long love of learning.
+Children learn best when they are highly - engaged and excited by a topic, so we ensure that our curriculum reflects where we live, our place in the local community as well as an awareness of the wider world in which we all live.
+Our community is at the heart of our teaching and learning and we foster links with local nurseries and schools, RMB Chivenor, the local churches, the library, sporting clubs and local businesses to enhance children’s learning and development.
 School trips, visitors, assemblies and a range of themed days all enrich our children’s curriculum which is underpinned by our school values and promotes children’s spiritual, moral, social and cultural development.

 We are constantly reviewing and developing our curriculum making sure that topics are relevant and meaningful to our children, that they meet our children’s needs and spark their desire to learn more.

 The curriculum is linked to the school’s system of assessment and therefore sets out what pupils are expected to know, understand and do, and when.
-Their progress is constantly monitored to ensure that the most able are stretched and the least able are supported sufficiently to achieve every day in every session.
-Pupil premium funding is carefully targeted to secure success for all pupil groups.
+Their progress is constantly monitored to ensure that the most - able are stretched and the least - able are supported sufficiently to achieve every day in every session.
+Pupil Premium funding is carefully targeted to secure success for all pupil groups.

 Our curriculum aims to truly prepare children for the experiences, opportunities, and responsibilities of life in an ever changing modern Britain.

 Year Group Information Leaflets